fsgreco/docker-wordpress/README.md

 1. Clone this repository

+2. Run `docker-compose up -d`

+3. Access to your wordpress at: `http://localhost:8000`

+And that's it! :rocket:

-2. If you already have a website on development/production:
+If you already have a website on development/production do this **before** step 2:

-	- Place your database dump inside `/dump/database.sql.gz` folder (.sql or .sql.gz)
+- Place your database dump in `/dump/database.sql.gz` (.sql or .sql.gz)
 - Give executive permissions to the update db script: `chmod +x dump/update_db_siteurl_home.sh`
 - Place your themes/plugins inside their respective folders[^1]
 - Change `YOUR_DOMAIN.dns` inside the `.htaccess` file on `/uploads` folder

-3. Run `docker-compose up -d`

-4. Access to your wordpress at: `http://localhost:8000`

-And that's it! :rocket:

-This same steps are replicated inside the todoist template `csv` (in case you use todoist).
+This same steps are listed inside the todoist template `csv` (in case you use todoist).

 ### Suggested workflow